ericrenone/SALT-Spectral-Arithmetic-Learning-Theory/README.md

 > *"Does arithmetic structure precede grokking under fixed-point quantization constraints?"*

-### Why software results are invalid for this question
+### Why software results are invalid for this question:

 Every execution path — NumPy, SciPy, PyTorch, a Q.16 emulator, a CORDIC emulator — runs on a CPU or GPU.
 Those processors execute in **IEEE 754 float64 arithmetic**.